If you install Apple’s new macOS Ventura 13.6.1 update, you might run into bugs, glitches, and/or performance issues.

-macOS Ventura went through a lengthy beta process, but problems have slipped through the cracks into Apple’s new macOS operating system.
+macOS Ventura 13.6.1 went through testing behind the scenes, but problems have slipped through the cracks into the final release.

-Some of these problems are brand new and exclusive to macOS Ventura while others have carried over from older versions of macOS like macOS Monterey.
+Some of these problems are brand new and exclusive to macOS Ventura 13.6.1 while others have carried over from older versions of macOS Ventura and older operating systems like macOS Monterey.

 In this guide to macOS Ventura problems we’ll take you through the current state of its issues.
 We’ll show you where to find potential fixes for the most common macOS Ventura problems and provide you with some resources that should help if do you run into trouble.

-We’ll also touch on the macOS downgrade as well as Apple’ plans to fix these lingering issues with new versions of macOS Ventura.
+We’ll also touch on the macOS downgrade and fill you in on Apple’s plans to fix these lingering issues with new versions of macOS Ventura.

 macOS Ventura Problems

-Some Mac users are having trouble downloading and installing macOS Ventura.
+Some Mac users are having trouble downloading and installing the latest version of macOS Ventura.
 If your installation gets stuck, try performing a hard reset or powering down your Mac.
 This typically resolves the issue.

-We expect the list of macOS Ventura problems to grow as more people transition from older versions of macOS to Apple’s latest operating system.
+We expect the list of macOS Ventura problems to grow as more people transition from older versions of macOS to Apple’s latest firmware

 We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move to a new version of macOS.